Huawei P40 Lite looks set to get a key iPhone 11 design feature

 - These are the best smartphones

 In the leaked render you can see the front of the device, with a 'punch-hole' camera in the screen, and a quad-camera rear array on the back.
-This rear array is housed in a square block that looks very similar to those on the iPhone 11 and Google Pixel 4, except those have three and two snappers respectively.
+This rear array is housed in a square block that looks very similar to those on the iPhone 11 and Google Pixel 4, except those two snappers each.

 We don't know the specs of these cameras, or any other specs for the Huawei P40 Lite, at least not officially; however, it's possible that the full specs are already out in the open.